 Folks have been asking me which are the best Wi-Fi 6 routers to get, and I’m still on the fence about whether anyone needs one right now.
-I’ve used about a dozen myself and found that most of the time, they make no difference compared to Wi-Fi 5 counterparts.
+I’ve used about a dozen myself and found that, in most cases, they made little or no difference compared to Wi-Fi 5 counterparts.

 I wrote a long post more than a year ago why you should wait, and most of those reasons still stand today.
 Among them, the high cost is obvious.
 There are now some clients on the market, and you can even upgrade your computer to Wi-Fi 6.
-However, in all cases, they are of mid-tier specs, and, therefore, can be slower than high-end Wi-Fi 5 devices.
+However, in all cases, they are of mid-tier specs.
+That plus the lack of support for the 160 MHz channel bandwidth in many routers mean, in many cases, you’ll get slower speed than high-end Wi-Fi 5 devices.

 Best Wi-Fi 6 routers of 2020: The list